DavidCRicardo/SecurityCamera/README.md

 6. Find Location of Difference
 7. Threshold Image and Fill in Regions
 8. Overlay into Original Image
-9. Only care about things large than value
+9. Only care about things large than the value
 10. Determine if Change is Significant
 11. After x time update reference